ferrocene/ferrocene/ferrocene/doc/internal-procedures/src/upstream-pulls.rst

   git rm <FILE_1> <FILE_2> # removes file(s) and stages that change

-Apart from deleting the file it is necessary to make sure that the purpose we changed the file for is preserved.
+Apart from deleting the file, it is necessary to make sure that the purpose we changed the file for is preserved.
 For example if we changed a bootstrap file, we need to port this change to another file.
 Usually this change needs to happen in the same PR.

 Some changes might be deferred to a follow-up PR.
-For example if the deleted file was a test case used in the traceability matrix, the investigation if we need to find a new test case and finding it can be deferred.
+For example if the deleted file was a test case used in the traceability matrix, we may need to find a new test case and finding it can be deferred.

 Commit and push